GearHost/Docs/docs/git-deploy-your-application.md

 git push websites master
 ```

->The term *cloudsitename* is the name of your Cloudsite.
+>The term *cloudsitename* is the name of your CloudSite.

 Your username will be $*cloudsitename* and then your publishing password.
 This information can be viewed from the CloudSite Publish tab.